Franziska Barczyk for NPR

 It's also about the legacy we leave behind.
 "When you think about generational wealth, it's the connection of the past to the present to the future," says Pamela Jolly, founder and CEO of the strategic investment firm Torch Enterprises.
 But making sure that wealth is, in fact, passed down often means confronting our mortality.
 Passing any assets down is hard to do if family members haven't spelled out their wishes.

-And it's about inequality.
+It's also about inequality.
 You can't talk about generational wealth in the United States without acknowledging who has it and who doesn't.

 Highlights from the conversation, edited and condensed for clarity, are below.
-Listen to their conversation on Life Kit here or at the top of this page.
+Listen to their conversation on Life Kit or at the top of this page.

 You don't tell everybody everything, but you do need to have an inner circle.
 You know, I'm a Grey's Anatomy fan.
 Meredith had her person, which was Cristina, right?
 You've got to have your person.
 You know, my person is my cousin, who I call my sister, Avis.
 So we share our wills, our trusts.
 We share our balances.
 We share our plans for retirement.
 We share that with each other because it's important, you know.
 And when I launched my business and things got tough, she invested in me.
 Therefore, I invest in her and her children.
 And so you want that person or persons that are on the road no matter what.